logseq/docs/pages/Advanced Queries.md

     - 2. Get all tasks with a tag "project"
       #+BEGIN_SRC clojure
       #+BEGIN_QUERY
-      {:title "All todos with tag project"
+      {:title "All tasks with tag project"
        :query [:find (pull ?b [*])
              :where
              [?p :block/name "project"]